-Sami's videos are grouped by grade level (Primary and Secondary), and content is tailored to each age group.
-The videos support school physical education programs and growth mindset, and include several aspects of social-emotional learning and support trauma recovery as well.
+Sami's videos are created in two versions (PreK-3 and 4-6), and content is tailored to each age group.
+The videos support social emotional learning and growth mindset.
 The videos introduce students to the Sami’s Circuit of Powers.
 Each "power" is a tool that students (and Sami!) use to: overcome obstacles; identify, understand and manage emotions; relate to and show respect for others; and practice mindfulness.
-Each video contains an exercise & cooldown segment.
+Each video contains exercise and cooldown segments.

 Numerous studies, including this extensive study by the National Institutes of Health, have shown that aerobic exercise combined with cognitive engagement not only promote a child's ability to learn, but also suggest that physical activity/cognition coupling that begins in early infancy likely promotes goal-directed behavior, problem-solving skills, and cognition- and continues into later development.

-Are there any physical limitations to the videos?
+Are there any physical limitations to the movement section of the videos?

 Sami's Circuit exercises follow very few rules.
 The exercises are better thought of as suggestions.
 Whatever physical limitations a child or adult may have, Sami encourages tailoring each exercise to the individual's abilities.
 The goal of Sami's Circuit is inclusion.